skeeto/skeeto.github.com/about/index.md

 My favorite programming language is C. It's [fast, simple][c], and compiles *very* quickly.
 Unlike many other languages, it's quite reasonable for an individual to have a comprehensive understanding of the entire language.
-C is my default choice unless something else is particularly better suited (Python, shell script, etc.).
+C is my default choice unless something else is particularly better suited (Go, Python, shell script, etc.).
+My second favorite language is Go: it has most of C's strengths and [the best tooling of any language][gotooling].
 There's also a special place in my heart for Emacs Lisp, a venerable goofball language that's so much fun to discuss.

 My preferred build tool is plain old POSIX `make`.
 If this sounds strange, then it's [probably cleaner and more capable than you